How to Get Noticed Online By Recruiters for All the Right Reasons

 So, if you’re a job seeker in today’s technology era, how can you make sure you’re noticed by recruiters for all the right reasons?
 Here are a few tips:

-This rule still applies: Polish, polish, polish your resume.
+1. This rule still applies: polish, polish, polish your resume.

 Even today, there is still nothing as important to the job search as your resume.
 A few tips:

-– For a nominal fee, it is often worth hiring a resume expert to review your resume and provide feedback and recommendations for improvement before you “go live” with it.
+- For a nominal fee, it is often worth hiring a resume expert.
+Have them review your resume and provide feedback and recommendations for improvement before you “go live” with it.

 - Make sure your resume is clean, focused and free of typos and embarrassing errors.
 (This is especially true if you plan to post your resume online, where it will live on forever.)